 Pain and Suffering in Your Car Accident Case

-Depending on the severity of your injuries, pain and suffering could represent a significant portion of your claim.
+Depending on the severity of your injuries after a car accident, pain and suffering could represent a significant portion of your claim.
 Unlike compensation for your medical bills or lost wages, however, the appropriate compensation for your pain and suffering is much more difficult to calculate.
 This is because there is no bill or receipt – it is purely subjective.
 That said, the fact that pain and suffering are subjective does not mean that it is any less real.

 Some states have imposed limits or “caps” on the amount that can be awarded for pain and suffering in response to what some have considered to be excessive awards for damages.
 Montana does not limit damages for pain and suffering, except in medical malpractice, where you will be limited to $250,000.